nus-cs2103/old-website/README.md

-# Website Source for (CS2103 - Software Engineering) Module
+# Source Code for the CS2103 Module Website
-This repo hosts the source code for the CS2103 module at [SoC (NUS)](http://www.comp.nus.edu.sg)
+This repo hosts the source code for the CS2103 (Software Engineering) module at [SoC (NUS)](http://www.comp.nus.edu.sg)

 ## Released version
 The released version of this website is available [here](http://www.comp.nus.edu.sg/~cs2103).